 These are links to sites that I found informative and useful for conducting business.

-The penalty for violating copyright laws can include hefty fines, which, If I am correct accrue per violation.
+The penalty for violating copyright laws can include hefty fines, which, If I am correct, accrue per violation.
 Sell 24 copyrighted images for cupcake toppers and that fine can really jump!
 Most of the time you can get permission by calling the company or school who owns the rights.
 I recommend getting permission in writing and keeping that in your records forever.
 With Pinterist and other social sites your work can be floating around for decades if not forever.
-To make the point I made a navy cake with the navy seal on it about 10 years ago and periodically I get a call mentioning the cake and checking to see if I got copyright permission to use the actual Navy Seal.
+To make this point I made a navy cake with the navy seal on it about 10 years ago and periodically I get a call mentioning the cake and checking to see if I got copyright permission to use the actual Navy Seal.

 Conducting business with integrity is important.
 I wouldn't want another decorator to take my materials I made for a class I teach and copy them to teach their own class.
 So why would I do that to another company?
-Whether it is edible images or modeled characters there are a lot of direct licensees out there who have properly acquired the rights for their products.
-Making a 'background' cake and adding licensed products to your cake is a viable option.
+Whether it is edible images, modeled characters, or 3D cakes a violation is a violation.